potatoprank/LuauBoops/README.md

 # Built in Libraries

 Luau ships with several built in libraries for common operations.
-We cover some of the more useful ones here.
+Some have already been covered and some more useful ones are covered here.
 For a complete list, see [lua.org/library](https://luau.org/library).

 ## String Manipulation
 ## assert/error
 ## pcall
 ## math
 ## table (maybe cover in tabel section)
-## coroutine
+## io
-## bit32
+The `io` provides functions for reading and writing files.
+These methods are usually not permitted when using Luau as an embedding scripting language for security reasons and this is the case for Roblox.
+The Programming in Lua book has a [good section](https://www.lua.org/pil/21.html) on the `io` library if you are interested in learning more about it.